Distortion Resilience for Goal-Oriented Semantic Communication: Problem Formulation

-To jointly design a data distortion-driven task-oriented SemCom system, we formulate a problem to optimize the total communication energy, while factoring the wireless network parameters.
-Particularly, we have a joint distortion constraints, where the distortion rate always have an upper bound to ensure that the DL tasks do not diverge more than an arbitrary threshold.
-The optimization problem is given by:
+where $\sigma_{\textrm{sem},u}$ is the distortion induced by the communication link from user $u$ to the BS.
+Here, we denote the optimization vectors of power allocation, bandwidth allocation, compression ratio, user selection as $\mathbf{\beta} = \{ \beta_1, \beta_2, \ldots \beta_U\}$, $\mathbf{P} = \{P_1, P_2, \ldots P_U\}$, $\mathbf{o} = \{ o_1, o_2, \ldots, o_U\}$, $\mathbf{B} = \{B_1, B_2, \ldots, B_U\}$, respectively.
+Constraint~\eqref{subeqn-opt-pro-training:max-bandwidth-constraint} indicates that the bandwidth allocated to chosen users must not exceed the system bandwidth.
+Constraint~\eqref{subeqn-opt-pro-training:min-bandwidth-constraint} are the minimum bandwidth.
+Constraints \eqref{subeqn-opt-pro-training:min-power-constraint} reveals the minimum and maximum power constraints, respectively.
+Constraint~\eqref{subeqn-opt-pro-training:compression-ratio} is the compression ratio constraint which is bounded by $1$ (indicating data without compression).
+Constraint~\eqref{subeqn-opt-pro-training:compression-distort} expresses relationship between the semantic distortion and the compression ratio of a specific compression algorithm.
+This relationship can be approximated using a function or a mapping table.
+Notably, we deploy and evaluate the compression algorithm before deploying the DRGO system.
+Constraint~\eqref{subeqn-opt-pro-training:goal-oriented} is the distortion resilience constraint.
+Specifically, it ensures that the total data distortion remains below a specified threshold corresponding to achieving a minimal accuracy of the task predictor, $\varepsilon_\textrm{target}$.
+The $f_\textrm{AI}(\sigma_{\textrm{tot}})$ is the accuracy approximation function based on Theorems~\ref{theorem:predict-model-variance} and \ref{theorem:inference-divergence}, and is defined as follow:

-where $\sigma_u$ is the variance of the model's output prediction corresponding to the distorted data at the user's receiver over $U$ user.
-We denote $\mathbf{\beta} = \{ \beta_1, \beta_2, \cdots \beta_U\}$ as the set of user selection, $\mathbf{P} = \{P_1, P_2, \cdots P_U\}$ as the set of user power, $\mathbf{o} = \{ o_1, o_2, \cdots, o_U\}$ as the set of compression coefficients.
-Constraint~\eqref{subeqn-opt-pro-inference:max-bandwidth-constraint} indicates that the sum bandwidth of selected users cannot exceed a given threshold, which refers to the system bandwidth.
-Constraint~\eqref{subeqn-opt-pro-inference:min-bandwidth-constraint} and \eqref{subeqn-opt-pro-inference:min-power-constraint} are the minimum bandwidth and the minimum transmit power constraints, respectively.
-Constraint~\eqref{subeqn-opt-pro-inference:compression-ratio} is the compression ratio constraint bounded by 1 (i.e., the data without compression).
-Constraint~\eqref{subeqn-opt-pro-inference:compression-distort} implies the semantic distortion rate follows the relationship between the distortion rate and compression ratio of specific compression algorithm.
-The semantic relationship can be used by approximation function or mapping table (i.e., we deploy and evaluate the semantic compression algorithm prior to the DRGO deployment).
-Constraint~\eqref{subeqn-opt-pro-inference:goal-oriented} is the distortion rate resilience constraint.
-Specifically, we want to ensure that the total distortion rate is lower than the certain threshold (i.e., the threshold that the task predictor can achieve a minimal accuracy $\varepsilon_\textrm{inf-target}$).
+where the condition $k=0$ means that the optimization problem is applied to the AI training process, whereas $k=1$ indicates that the optimization is applied to the AI inference process.
+The AI accuracy function defined in \eqref{eq:AI-approx} is approximated through averaging over $N$ communication rounds.
+Consequently, apart from the Theorem~\ref{theorem:predict-model-variance}, we calculate the average over each communication round of the AI training approximation function, yielding: